The scope is the most important element to understand about any project. All planning and allocation of resources are anchored to this understanding.

 Have you ever had a project that took longer than was expected, cost more, or ended up totally different than the original plan?
 You're not alone.

 Scope creep causes many project failures.
-By taking these few simple measures; you can make sure it doesn't affect your projects.
+By taking these few simple measures, you can ensure it doesn't affect your projects.

 Managing scope creep is built into successful project management.
 What does it take to keep a project on track and deliver to the original specification?